 Brand & Branch helps clients in the following areas:

-TRADEMARK PROTECTION & REGISTRATION
+TRADEMARK CLEARANCE, PROTECTION, & REGISTRATION

 DEVELOPMENT OF INTERNATIONAL TRADEMARK RIGHTS